OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 ..
 Creating a new rst file for cryptohacking as a whole.
 Will link here when it is done.

+When a blockchain forks in the Proof of Work algorithm, the miners must choose how their mining power goes whether it be the original chain, or the new forked one which causes the miners to have less power in the mining process since it is divided.
+In the proof of stake algorithm, the validators do not choose between the two chains.
+Instead, both are validated.
+This can cause issues where the cryptocurrency is spent twice because spending can happen before and after the split.
+This makes proof of work more secure.

 Energy Concerns
 ---------------